menicgiulia/MLFoodProcessing/README.md

 ```

 Typical install time on a normal desktop computer for all Python and R packages is less than 10 minutes.

+## License

+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE.txt).

+> **Note:** This code is provided for research and educational purposes only.
+> For inquiries about commercial licensing, please contact
+> Giulia Menichetti ‹giulia.menichetti@channing.harvard.edu›.

 </p>